 If you struggle in school, it's easy to believe that you're just not good at a particular subject.
-Studying, however, plays a significant role in predicting grades, according to a 2005 Cleveland Federal Reserve Study.
+Studying, however, plays a significant role in predicting grades, according to a 2007 report by the National Bureau of Economic Research (NBER).
 Not all studying strategies are effective, however, and if you're using a strategy that doesn't work, you could be wasting your time.

 Effectiveness of Studying

-A 2005 National Bureau of Economic Research tracked the performance of students who studied and those who did not.
-Unsurprisingly, students who studied got better grades than those who did not.
-Studying helps students move material learned from short-term to long-term memory, according to the book, "Child Psychology."
-This makes it easier to apply information in novel contexts rather than just regurgitate it and when students store information in long-term memory, they're more likely to excel on analytical tasks, such as essays.
+The 2007 NBER report tracked the performance of students who studied and those who did not.
+Unsurprisingly, students who studied received better grades than those who did not.
+Studying helps students move material learned from short-term to long-term memory, according to "Child Psychology" by Robin Harwood and colleagues.
+This makes it easier to apply information in novel contexts rather than just regurgitate it, and when students store information in long-term memory, they're more likely to excel on analytical tasks, such as essays.

 Time Spent Studying

-According to the Cleveland Federal Reserve study, it's not the amount of time spent studying that predicts academic success, but effective study strategies.
+According to the 2007 NBER study, it's not the amount of time spent studying that predicts academic success but rather effective study strategies.
 While spending only two minutes studying for a complex class is unlikely to be effective, there is little evidence that grades correspondingly improve with more time spent studying.
-The book "Educational Psychology" emphasizes that some highly effective study strategies, such as reading a chapter twice and taking notes, tend to take longer than less effective study strategies.
+Anita Woolfolk emphasizes in her book "Educational Psychology" that some highly effective study strategies, such as reading a chapter twice and taking notes, tend to take longer than less effective study strategies.
 However, more time spent on ineffective study strategies is unlikely to increase grades.

-The Cleveland Federal Reserve study points out that in some situations, there may be an inverse correlation between studying time and grades.
-Students who struggle with a particular topic might spend more time studying, but may continue to make poorer grades than students who "get" the subject matter.
+Students who struggle with a particular topic might spend more time studying, but they may continue to make poorer grades than students who "get" the subject matter.
 Students who've already mastered a subject may spend less time studying, so in some situations, time spent studying can indicate how much a student is struggling with the material.

 Studying and Motivation